openstack/manila/doc/source/devref/rpc.rst

     * Throughput of API calls: the number of API calls (more precisely rpc.call ops) being served by the OpenStack cloud dictates the number of direct-based exchanges, related queues and direct consumers connected to them.
     * Number of Workers: there is one queue shared amongst workers with the same personality; however there are as many exclusive queues as the number of workers; the number of workers dictates also the number of routing keys within the topic-based exchange, which is shared amongst all workers.

-The figure below shows the status of a RabbitMQ node after Manila components' bootstrap in a test environment.
-Exchanges and queues being created by Manila components are:
+The figure below shows the status of a RabbitMQ node after manila components' bootstrap in a test environment.
+Exchanges and queues being created by manila components are:

     * Exchanges
        1. manila (topic exchange)